Fred Silverman

 Fred Silverman (September 13, 1937 – January 30, 2020) was an American television executive and producer.
 He worked as an executive at all of the Big Three television networks, and was responsible for bringing to television such programs as Scooby-Doo, Where Are You! (the original incarnation of the Scooby-Doo franchise, 1969–1970), All in the Family (1971–1979), The Waltons (1972–1981), and Charlie's Angels (1976–1981), as well as the miniseries Rich Man, Poor Man (1976), Roots (1977), and Shōgun (1980).
-For his success in programming such successful shows, Time magazine declared him "The Man with the Golden Gut" in 1977.
+For his success in programming such shows, Time magazine declared him "The Man with the Golden Gut" in 1977.

 Biography

 Early life and career

 Silverman was born in New York City, the son of Mildred, a homemaker, and William Silverman, a radio and television service repairman.
-His father was Jewish and his mother was Roman Catholic.
+His father was Jewish and his mother was Catholic.
 He grew up in Rego Park, Queens, and attended Forest Hills High School.
 He graduated with a bachelor's degree from Syracuse University, where he was a member of Alpha Epsilon Pi fraternity, and then earned a master's degree from Ohio State University.
-His 406-page masters thesis analyzed ten years worth of ABC programming and led to his hiring at WGN-TV in Chicago, which was followed by positions at WPIX in New York, and then at CBS.
+His 406-page masters thesis analyzed ten years worth of ABC programming and led to his hiring at WGN-TV in Chicago.
+At WGN, Silverman pioneered the concept of airing family-friendly feature films in prime time with Family Classics, which later inspired the major networks to do the same.
+This was followed by positions at WPIX in New York, and then at CBS.
 His first job at CBS was to oversee the network's daytime programming.
 Silverman married his assistant, Cathy Kihn, and they had a daughter, Melissa, and son, William.